sayanee/longform/_posts/2022-12-18-meaning-helsinki-bus-station.md

 author: James Clear
 source: https://jamesclear.com/stay-on-the-bus
 category: [6]
+keywords: ["helsinki", "bus", "station", "revision", "originality", "persistence"]
 ---

-Helsink Bus Station at the start
+Helsinki Bus Station at the start

 > Each bus takes the **same route out of the city for at least a kilometer**, stopping at bus stop intervals along the way.